 Your investment in a new sales pipeline system means nothing if you and your sales team members are not using it.
 So, add new leads as soon as you get them and move them from one stage to the next.
-Also, make sure to include contact information and detailed notes, so your leads are more than just names.
+Also, include contact information and detailed notes, so your leads are more than just names.

 If you do not stay on top of these simple tasks, your sales pipeline will be clogged up, deals will get lost, and everything will be incomplete and disorganized.
 A recent SBO survey results reveal the positive impact of sales pipeline software.
 50% of small business owners who invested in sales pipeline software said it helped generate more leads, 36% said it helped improve customer service, and 26% said it streamlined the sales process.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.